slsa-framework/oss-na24-slsa-workshop/activities/02/readme.md

 [.github/workflows/release-image.yml](https://github.com/laurentsimon/oss-na24-slsa-workshop-project1/blob/main/.github/workflows/release-image.yml) that can be called manually for testing purposes.
 In practice, teams would call these after builing their containers.

-If the policy evaluation succeeds, the evaluator crates a release attestation and signed it with [Sigstore](sigstore.dev).
+If the policy evaluation succeeds, the evaluator creates a release attestation and signs it with [Sigstore](sigstore.dev).
 The attestation is stored along the container on the registry, [a-la-cosign](https://github.com/sigstore/cosign).
-NOTE: SLSA does _not_ prescribe _where_ to store the provenance.
+NOTE: SLSA does not prescribe where to store the provenance, nor does it prescribe the use of Sigstore for signing.

 Follow these steps: